BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/arty.md

 ...
 ```

-Then you need to re-synthethize and send the bitstream to the IceStick:
+Then you need to re-synthethize and send the bitstream to the ARTY:
 ```
-$make ICESTICK
+$make ARTY
 ```

 ![](Images/IceStick_hello.gif)